 - Turn off e-mail notices and turn on SMS text alerts (Logins, transactions)

 - If possible, request to be set up with dual approval for ACH and wire

 - If possible, request IP address restriction

 - Review account activity daily; commercial clients only have one business day to dispute electronic transactions

 Please contact us if you have any questions or concerns about the security of your accounts.
-We are here to help.
+We are here to help protect you from cybercrime.